dstreev/hive_llap_calculator/README.md

 Use a 'credentials' file for User/Password information for Ambari.
 Create a file in your ${HOME} directory called `.ambari-credentials`

 The contents should be 2 lines.
 First line is the user, second is the password.
+NOTE: This user should be a 'local' account.
+You may have issues with 'remote' accounts and/or SSO accounts.
 ```
 david
 password123